• Home

 • Click the highlighted “Add” button.

-• Power BI will add the “Sankey Diagram for Power BI by ChartExpo” in the visualization panel.
+• Power BI will add the “Sankey Diagram for Power BI by ChartExpo” icon in the visualization panel.

 Stage 4: Drawing a Sankey Diagram with ChartExpo’s Power BI extension